theseyan/mpack-zig/README.md

 The simplest way to incrementally write a MessagePack encoded message to a buffer.
 Writing should always start with `startMap` and end with `finishMap`.
 Values should always be written immediately after respective keys.
 After writing is done, call `deinit` to flush the written bytes to the underlying buffer.

-For pure-Zig code, it can be useful to directly encode a struct using the `writeAny`/`writeAnyExplicit` methods.
+For pure-Zig code, it can be useful to directly encode a struct (or any supported type) using the `writeAny`/`writeAnyExplicit` methods.

 If you already have a parsed tree of nodes (using `Tree` API), and need to serialize a nested child `Map` node to it's own MessagePack buffer, use the `writeMapNode` method which accepts a `Tree.Node` (internally, it uses the `Writer` and `TreeCursor` APIs).

+It is also possible to write pre-encoded MessagePack object bytes as value to a larger object via `writeEncodedObject`.
+This is particularly useful when creating a larger structure that embeds smaller encoded structures, wihout having to decode and re-encode everything.

 ```zig
 const Writer = mpack.Writer;